 The AP is represented by members of the fishing industry, catching and processing and subsistence and commercial fishermen, observers, consumers, environmental/conservation, and sport fishermen.
-The Council relies on the AP for comprehensive advice on how various fishery management alternatives will affect the industry and local economies, on potential conflicts between user groups of a given fishery resource or area, and on the extent to which the U.S. will utilize resources managed by the Council's FMPs (MRAG 2015).
+The Council relies on the AP for comprehensive advice on how various fishery management alternatives will affect the industry and local economies, on potential conflicts between user groups of a given fishery resource or area, and on the extent to which the United States will utilize resources managed by the Council's fishery management plans.
 The AP consists of 22 members, usually serving three-year terms.
 These members may be reappointed or replaced by the Council annually at their December Council meeting (NPFMC, 2023).

-Groundfish Plan Teams (adapted from MRAG, 2020)
+Groundfish Plan Teams (adapted from MRAG Americas, 2020)